Skippeh/Oxide.GettingOverItMP/README.md

 Support for each game and plugin language is added via extensions.
 When loading, Oxide scans the binary folder for DLL extensions with the format `Oxide.*.dll`.

+**This readme is not accurate at the moment, instructions probably won't work.**

 ## Bundled Extensions

  * Oxide.GettingOverIt - _Provides support for the Getting Over It game_